 Employer Orientation Programme (EOP) Singapore 2026: First-Time Maid Hiring Guide

-Reviewed by Wendy Tan, EA Personnel under MOM Licence 24C2628.
+Reviewed by Yvonne, Placement Consultant at Upwill Employment Services (MOM EA Licence 24C2628).
 Last updated 23 May 2026.
 This guide reflects current MOM requirements as of the 2026 Employer Orientation Programme refresh.

 Hiring your first foreign domestic worker in Singapore?
 Before you can submit the Work Permit application, MOM requires you to complete the Employer Orientation Programme (EOP).
-It is free, takes about three hours, and you do it from home on Singpass.
+It is a paid course (from $35 for the online version).
+The online EOP takes about two hours (the classroom EOP runs about three hours), and you complete it online through the appointed EOP vendor.

 Yet most first-time employers we meet only discover the EOP requirement after their Work Permit gets rejected.
 This guide walks you through exactly who needs it, what is covered, and how to clear it before you book your helper.